bluwy/publint/site/rules.md

 }
 ```

+## `USE_TYPE`

+Since [Node.js v20.10.0](https://nodejs.org/en/blog/release/v20.10.0), it introduces a new `--experimental-default-type` flag to flip the default module system from "CJS-as-default" to "ESM-as-default".
+If enabled, `package.json` without the `"type"` field will mean its descendant JS files to be interpreted as ESM instead of CJS, which may not work correctly.
+Hence, if you've not set the `"type"` field, it's recommended to set as `"type": "commonjs"` (default value) to be future-proof.

 ## `FIELD_INVALID_VALUE_TYPE`

 Some `package.json` fields has a set of allowed types, e.g. `string` or `object` only.
 If an invalid type is passed, this error message will be showed.